duxingzhe/algorithm-notes/README.md

 I have worked for a year, and now can partially understand the open course.
 So I decide to take some notes for improvement.

 The videos of Introduction to Algorithm have been updated.
 Please visit:[Introduction to Algorithm 2011](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/index.htm)

+Reference book:

+Algorithm 4th Edition.
+It could be easier understanding than Introduction to Algorithm.